dawidsamolyk/Spotify-REST-Client/README.md

 	* Duration time
 	* Hyperlink to fragment of the track

 Data will be fetched by localization.
-You could change its value by using "lang" parameter in query string of request address (see below examples).
+You could change its value by using "locale" parameter in query string of request address (see below examples). **Please use full code of locale which specifies country also.
+Country is used to fetch top tracks of an artist.
+If you'll not provide full locale code then first found country for a given language will be taken.**

 ### Example usage